Ioto on ESP32

 The Espressif ESP32 is a low-cost, low-power system-on-chip (SoC) developed by Espressif Systems.
 It is widely used in embedded systems and IoT devices due to its versatility, strong performance, and integrated features.

 Ioto brings to the ESP32 a new standard of IoT device management with: transparent database synchronization to the cloud, a no-code app designer for mobile and desktop interfaces and unlimited metrics for extensive device metrics.
-Ioto is the most advanced IoT platform.
+Ioto is the most intelligent IoT middleware for AWS.

 This post details the steps required to build Ioto for ESP32 boards using the ESP IDF.

-Please read the Building Ioto for general background first and Supported Hardware for a list of supported platforms.
+Please read the Building Ioto for general background first and Supported Hardware for a list of supported hardware.

 Building Requirements